 A person with SBS may be at higher risk of the following complications:

-• sores in the small intestine or in the stomach from excess stomach acid
+- sores in the small intestine or the stomach from excess stomach acid

-• Fecal fat tests: These tests, which use stool samples, can examine how well the body is able to break down fat and absorb it.
+- Fecal fat tests: These tests, which use stool samples, can examine how well the body can break down fat and absorb it.

-• Abdominal X-ray: This scan can show blockages or the narrowing of intestines.
+- Abdominal X-ray: This scan can show blockages or the narrowing of the intestines.

 There are numerous treatment options for SBS.
 They include:

-• Total parenteral nutrition (TPN): This involves feeding easy-to-digest solutions with a complete nutritional requirement through a tube directly into the stomach, through an intravenous (IV) line, or both.
+- Total parenteral nutrition (TPN): TPN involves feeding easy-to-digest solutions with a complete nutritional requirement through a tube directly into the stomach, through an intravenous (IV) line, or both.

-• Medication: The body may not fully absorb oral medication, so doctors may prescribe doses that are higher than normal.
+- Medication: The body may not fully absorb oral medication, so doctors may prescribe higher doses than usual.
 Medications can include:

 After bowel resection surgery, most people will rely on TPN through a tube to receive nutrients.
-This tube uses an IV line to deliver nutrients directly into a person’s bloodstream.
+This tube uses an intravenous (IV) line to deliver nutrients directly into a person’s bloodstream.

-A person with some remaining colon may need a diet that is low in fat and high in carbohydrates.
+A person with some remaining colon may need a diet low in fat and high in carbohydrates.

-A person who has had a jejunostomy or an ileostomy may need a diet that is high in fat, low in carbohydrates, and higher in salt.
+A person who has had a jejunostomy or an ileostomy may need a diet high in fat, low in carbohydrates, and higher in salt.

 There is no one diet that can treat SBS symptoms in everyone with the condition, but the following tips may help:

-People with SBS will need to increase their energy intake by 50% to enable their bodies to compensate for poor retention of nutrients, and to help them maintain a moderate body weight.
+People with SBS will need to increase their energy intake by 50% to help their bodies compensate for poor nutrient retention and maintain a moderate body weight.

-A person may find that eating 5–6 smaller meals throughout the day can help improve their food intake.
+A person may find that eating five to six smaller meals throughout the day can help improve their food intake.

 A person with SBS should consult a registered dietitian, who may suggest trying a low FODMAP diet to slowly introduce foods and understand which ones the body is not tolerating.

-SBS occurs when a person experiences symptoms such as diarrhea, bloating, and fatigue as a result of a shorter bowel.
+SBS occurs when a person experiences symptoms such as diarrhea, bloating, and fatigue due to a shorter bowel.

 Currently, there is no cure for SBS, but it is possible to manage the condition with medications and dietary adjustments.